Railways.

 NB The clickable large image has been sourced from S-VHS-C videotape and is a little fuzzy.

 Modern-era 'Tyneside Metro' train calling at the partially refurbished historic ornate Tynemouth station in 2001.
-Nowadays this is the only British railway system to be powered at 1,500v dc.
+Nowadays this is the only British railway system to be powered at 1.5kV DC.

 See caption for picture information.
 See caption for picture information.

-The Manchester - Bury (- Holcombe Brook) line was initially (partially) electrified at 3,500v dc using overhead wires but in 1918 this was changed to the unique 1200v dc side-contact third rail system.
+The Manchester - Bury (- Holcombe Brook) line was initially (partially) electrified at 3.5kV DC using overhead wires but in 1918 this was changed to the unique 1.2kV DC side-contact third rail system.
 The view on the left was captured just weeks before closure for conversion to the Metrolink light rail system and the preparatory earthworks for its overhead wire supports can be seen on both sides of the tracks.
 The view on the right shows the same location a few years later, when Metrolink had become well established.

 Here electric traction is only used the Dublin area, where there are two systems.
 The Dublin Area Rapid Transit (DART) provides a suburban service linking coastal communities to the north and south of the city via a route which skirts just to the east of the cities' central business district.
-Opening in 1996 this service is energised at 1,500v dc via overhead wires.
-The other system opened in 2004 and is the partly completed two route Luas light rail tramway which serves several suburban areas but (so far) only partially penetrates the city centre.
+Opening in 1996 this service is energised at 1.5kV DC via overhead wires.
+The other system opened in 2004 and is the 750V DC partly completed two route Luas light rail tramway which serves several suburban areas but (so far) only partially penetrates the city centre.

 See caption for picture information.
 See caption for picture information.